Somorovd/card-game-system/v1/notes/slay-the-spire.md

 )
 ```

-**Oddly Smooth Stone** - Aat the start of each combat, gain 1 Dexterity
+**Oddly Smooth Stone** - At the start of each combat, gain 1 Dexterity

 ```python
 Relic("Oddly Smooth Stone")